Tex-Rec/Pornhub-Premium-Video-Streaming/README.md

 # Pornhub-Video-Streaming
+EDIT: Pornhub changed video protection methods.
+The pornhub streaming script no longer works.
+You can still grab 720p sources from "youporn".
 Login to pornhub using PHP.
 Grabs direct mp4 up to 1080p

 This works only for regular pornhub accounts.